 Since then, the site has grown from a humble personal blog to one of the internet’s leading resource sites for songwriters.
 But unlike a lot of songwriting sites, The Song Foundry isn’t about what’s hot right now or about promising you easy access to the music industry: it’s about giving you the fundamental songwriting skills that apply to every genre, whether you’re a complete beginner or already have plenty of songs under your belt.

-I write regular articles about songwriting, created a unique video series called On Songwriting, wrote a book called The Art of Songwriting, and coach songwriters one-to-one around the world.
-There’s also a ton of new stuff coming, including a monthly live masterclass series.
+I write regular articles about songwriting, created a unique video series called On Songwriting, wrote seven books including the bestseller, The Art of Songwriting, and coach songwriters one-to-one around the world.
+There are also a host of new songwriting courses now open for enrolment on the site.

 If you’re new here, the best place to start is on the Best Articles page.
 You should also sign up for your free welcome pack of great resources – including my free eBook The Only Piece of Songwriting Advice You Really Need.

-Hello.
-I’m Ed Bell and I’m a songwriter, educator and entrepreneur.
+Hi.
+I’m Ed Bell and I’m a songwriter, author, educator and entrepreneur.
 I’m a mix of old-school values and new-school ideas.
 I’ve worked on creative projects around the world in cities including London, New York, Los Angeles, Philadelphia, Shanghai and Edinburgh.

-Most of my professional work is in theatre and film, where I’ve written shows that ran at The Merrimack Repertory Theatre in Massachusetts, The Britten Theatre in London and at the Edinburgh Fringe Festival.
-I was also an Artist-in-Residence at Oriental DreamWorks (now Pearl Studio) in Shanghai in June 2017.
+Most of my professional work is in theatre and film, where I’ve written shows that ran at Arizona Theatre Company, The Merrimack Repertory Theatre, The Britten Theatre and at the Edinburgh Fringe Festival.
+I was also previously an Artist-in-Residence at Oriental DreamWorks (now Pearl Studio) in Shanghai.